abpframework/abp/docs/en/Community-Articles/2021-10-31-Many-to-Many-Relationship-with-ABP-and-EF-Core/POST.md

 abp new BookStore -t app --version 5.0.0-beta.2
 ```

 * Our project boilerplate will be ready after the download is finished.
-Then, we can open the solution and starts to the development.
+Then, we can open the solution and starts the development.

 ## Starting the Development